Need Lab Equipment for your lab?

 The buying of reagents, media, and supplies should be centralized, with one individual tasked with that responsibility.
 The procedures should be written and implemented to ensure that all supplies are correctly selected.

-The process control refers to the management of all the activities employed in the handling of samples.
+Process control refers to the management of all the activities employed in the handling of samples.
 This involves all the pre-analytical, analytical, and post-analytical stages.
 Due to the wide range of processes and individuals involved, including processes/persons that are outside of the laboratory premises like sample collection and transportation, adherence to standard best practices should be enforced for all handlers of the sample or test material.
 Documentation should be availed for all parties and a coordination person or team in place to ensure a smooth workflow.

 Documents and Records